Family cruising in a Breeze M660 (formerly Cascade)

 Author: Malcolm Street Date Posted: 18 May 2018

-One of Australasia's leading RV reviewers, Malcolm Street, hits the road in a KEA Cascade.
+One of Australasia's leading RV reviewers, Malcolm Street, hits the road in a KEA Breeze M660 (formerly Cascade).

-A little surprise in the Cascade is the external bin space.
+A little surprise in the Breeze M660 is the external bin space.
 It's not always the case with motorhomes that have a rental heritage, with some having very limited external storage bins, but this one has a large area across the rear, mostly created by the rear seating arrangement.

 In many ways this motorhome design suggests lighter weight travel and the external storage capacity should be more than adequate for most people.
 Other essential items like the toilet cassette, Suburban hot water heater and gas cylinder bin are catered for.
 Although, the gas bin is only large enough for one 9.0 kg cylinder, not a more convenient pair of 4.5kg cylinders.
 The Cvana awning is more designed for the rigours of inexperienced rental use and therefore quite easy to use.